 - The scope of work occurring

 - The amount of time allotted for toolbox talks

 Many individuals prefer to have a topic of the day when they present a toolbox talk.
 This website offers talks on specific topics so it naturally serves those individuals who prefer this approach.
 You can find plenty of free premade talks here under the safety talks tab, but it can also be easy to create your own.
 If you choose to create a template for a unique or hard-to-find topic I recommend the following for a template:

 Section 1: Overview.
 Open up the talk with why you chose that topic as well as some background information on it (injury stats, OSHA fines, past incidents, recent issues onsite, etc.).

 Section 2: Discuss common issues or hazards regarding the topic.
 So if your topic is “Backing in Heavy Equipment” you can discuss struck-by hazards, run over fatalities, property loss, etc. Incorporate personal stories or ask for other examples of hazards from the audience.

-While I am a fan of having a topic of the day, I make sure it is relevant to the work going on that day or I cover the hazards and safeguards of the work occurring on site that day afterwards as well.
+While I am a fan of having a topic of the day, I make sure it is relevant to the work going on that day or I cover the hazards and safeguards of the work occurring on-site that day afterward as well.
 Another option outside the standard “topic of the day” is revolving your toolbox talk directly around the scope of work for the day.